larkox/HackatonNov2019/README.md

 The application on background is fetching periodically the latest reviews.
 This is used as cache, and also on later versions it will be used for alerts.

 TODO List:
-- Config file, to setup everything without messing with the code
 - Create alerts from mattermost
   - Configure alerts based on star rating
   - Configure alerts for reviews updates